-We have not attained profitable operations on an ongoing basis and are dependent upon obtaining external financing to continue to pursue our operational and strategic plans.
+We have not attained profitable operations and are dependent upon obtaining external financing to continue to pursue our operational and strategic plans.
 For these reasons, management has determined that there is substantial doubt that the business will be able to continue as a going concern without further financing.